OskarAhl/bite-sized-coding-bits/content/blog/laziness-thunks-and-streams/index.md

 <br/>

-Stream of ones returns the value 1 and a thunk to generate the next value (and next thunk that can generate the next value...).
+Stream of ones returns the value 1 and a thunk to generate the next value (and the next thunk that can generate the next value... and so forth until infinity).

-To generate the next value of the stream we call the thunk (the second element in the pairs array) returned by our streamOfOnes function.

-The thunk here is the streamOfOnes function declaration, that we recursively return as a thunk.
+The thunk here is the streamOfOnes function declaration, that we recursively return as a thunk and to get the next value of our infinite stream we call this thunk.

 Here is another one: a stream that counts from 1: